bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ### Quasiquotes in Action
 #### Writing Some Trees

-Quasiquotes look like String Interpolation, but we place a `q` in front of our string instead of `s`:
+Quasiquotes look like String Interpolation, but we place a `q` in front of our string instead of `s`... and generate code!

 ```scala
 scala> q"def echo(str: String): String = str"